‘No amnesty!’: Brazilian protests demand jail for rioters

 RIO DE JANEIRO (AP) — “No amnesty!
 No amnesty!
 No amnesty!”

 The chant reverberated off the walls of the jam-packed hall at the University of Sao Paulo’s law college on Monday afternoon.
-Hours later, it was the rallying cry for thousands of Brazilians who streamed into the streets of Rio de Janeiro and Sao Paulo, penned on protest posters and banners.
+Within hours, it was the rallying cry for thousands of Brazilians who streamed into the streets of Rio de Janeiro and Sao Paulo, penned on protest posters and banners.

-The words are a demand for retribution against supporters of former President Jair Bolsonaro who stormed Brazil’s capital Sunday, and those who enabled the rampage.
+The words are a demand for retribution against the supporters of former President Jair Bolsonaro who stormed Brazil’s capital Sunday, and those who enabled the rampage.

 “These people need to be punished, the people who ordered it need to be punished, those who gave money for it need to be punished,” Bety Amin, a 61-year-old therapist, said on Sao Paulo’s main boulevard.
 The word “DEMOCRACY” stretched across the back of her shirt.
 “They don’t represent Brazil.
 We represent Brazil.”